sven-n/MuMain/README.md

     * Glow for red, blue and black fenrir
     * Additional screen resolutions
     * MU helper dialog (not fully functional yet)
-  * Removed definitions for Rage Fighter class as we are targeting Season 6.
+  * Removed if-defs for Rage Fighter class as we are targeting Season 6, so Rage Fighter should always be included.
-  * Some minor bug fixes
+  * Some minor bug fixes, e.g.:
     * Storm Crow item labels
     * Ancient set labels

 What needs to be done for Season 6:
-  * Inventory and Vault extensions
   * The master skill tree system needs to be overhauled:
     * The old one has up to 5 master levels per skill, and each was a separate skill.
     * The new system has one per normal skill, one per master skill, and additional levels that are sent to the client.
   * Lucky Items
   * Karutan Map
-  * MU Helper
+  * MU Helper logic

 ## How to build & run